-As the Company reported loss for the nine months ended July 31, 2001, 1,186,000 (calculated based on a weighted average) of the total options and warrants outstanding for this period were anti-dilutive, and therefore, there was no reconciling items between basic and dilutive loss per share.
-The computation for diluted number of shares excludes unexercised stock options and warrants which are anti-dilutive.
+As the Company reported loss before extraordinary item and cumulative effect of change in accounting principle for the nine months ended July 31, 2000, all 1,011,000 of the options and warrants outstanding were anti-dilutive, and therefore, there were no reconciling items between basic and diluted loss per share.
+For the three and six months ended July 31, 2001 and the three months ended July 31, 2000, the computation for diluted number of shares excludes unexercised stock options and warrants which are anti-dilutive.

-6. Extraordinary Net Loss on Early Extinguishment of Debt
+7. Extraordinary Loss on Early Extinguishment of Debt

-In July 2001, the Company prepaid in full the outstanding subordinated indebtedness of \$15 million and recorded an extraordinary charge of \$1,510,000, net of taxes, or \$0.04 per fully-diluted share during the quarter related to deferred financing costs and discount associated with this indebtedness.
+In July 2001, the Company prepaid in full the outstanding subordinated indebtedness of \$15 million and recorded an extraordinary charge of \$1,948,000, net of taxes, or \$0.05 per diluted share during the quarter related to the deferred financing costs and discount associated with the indebtedness.